 Bethesda Academy is a school and working farm that was founded for orphans in 1740 by Rev. George Whitfield.
 You can schedule a tour to visit the Whitfield Chapel, museum, farm, and organic garden.

 Stop by the Pin Point Heritage Museum to discover the rich cultural history of the local Gullah-Geechee community, settled by freed slaves from nearby Ossabaw Island.
 The museum, in the old Pin Point Oyster Factory, honors this isolated community and its ties to the river.
 Pin Point boasts Supreme Court Justice Clarence Thomas as one of its native sons.

 At Skidaway Island State Park, six miles of trails, picnic areas, and campgrounds invite you to come outside and play.
 Learn about the local history and environment from trail markers and interpretive programs.
 Watch for wildlife as you explore the maritime forest and salt marsh areas.

 Find out more about our ocean-dwelling neighbors at the University of Georgia Aquarium.
-Inside, sixteen exhibit tanks feature local marine creatures, and touch tanks offer a hands-on experience.
+Sixteen exhibit tanks feature local marine creatures and touch tanks offer a hands-on experience.
 Outside, picnic tables overlook the river, and the Jay Wolf Nature Trail and dock wait for you to explore.